Back to National Guide

 Shower leak repairs involving membrane work must be done by a registered waterproofer.
 In Victoria, check registration through the Victorian Building Authority (VBA).
 Search the VBA practitioner register to confirm credentials.

-• Leak detection test before committing to full strip-out
+• Flood test or leak detection offered before committing to a full strip-out

 How We Calculate